cell wall often brownish with 4–10 ridges per 10 µm

 Fig. 2 a-b:Closterium striolatum.
 L = 328 µm.
 The same specimen as shown in fig. 1 a-c in brightfield illumination.
 Obj.
 40 X.

 Fig. 3 a-b:Closterium striolatum.
 L = 305 µm.
-Focal plane on the ridges of the chloraplasts (a) and the striation of the cell wall (b) of a second specimen.
+Focal plane on the ridges of the chloroplasts (a) and the striation of the cell wall (b) of a second specimen.
 Obj.
 60 X.

-Fig. 4:Closterium striolatum.
-The terminal vacuole (TV) with a cluster of crystals.
+Fig. 8 a-b:Closterium striolatum.
+The terminal vacuole (TV) with a cluster of crystals in DIC (a) and in brightfield illumination.
 Obj.
 100 X.